 - Show collections and their items: Entries for collections are shown inline and items belonging to a collection also still appear in the main library when browsing.

-When enabled, these “inline collections” will only appear when the library is sorted by Title/Name.
+When enabled, these “inline collections” will only appear when the library is filtered by ALL and sorted by Title/Name.
 For TV libraries, it applies only when viewing the library by shows (sorted by title) and not episodes or seasons.

 Related Page: Editing Libraries

 Collections Details Page

 The collections details page contains all the items in that library that belong to the collection.
 It can also include items from other libraries that are in a collection with the exact same name.
 By adding items in different libraries to identically-named collections, you can relate them to each other.
 For instance, you can have Star Wars movies, TV shows, and music albums all in a “Star Wars” collection so they’re related to each other.

 After creating a collection you will notice the collapsed collection has a poster with up to 4 images from items in that collection.
 You can edit the collection’s own metadata to add a custom poster, a summary, a background image (fanart), and (for manual collections) choose the sort order for the collection.

 - If you do not have collections displayed inline then switch to view by collections

 - Select the edit icon on when hovering on a collection poster or on its preplay screen

 The content of regular “dumb” collections can be reordered in any arbitrary way the server admin chooses.